-All three Councils have a strategy to increase the uptake of walking and cycling and other forms of micromobility.
+All three Councils have a strategy to increase the uptake of walking and cycling.
 Whilst each Council has slightly different targets, most share a goal of doubling the number of people walking and cycling within the next 10 years.
 The Nelson Future Access Project has signalled that a short-term package of cycling infrastructure combined with other travel demand measures will be recommended irrespective of what long term package is decided on.
-The Richmond Network Operation Framework has identified key walking and cycling priority corridors.
+The Richmond NOF has identified key walking and cycling priority corridors.
 The 2020 Nelson Annual Plan made the creation of a more sustainable transport culture, including mode shift, a key focus area for investment.
-It is noted that The Nelson waterfront has on road cycle lanes but given potential active mode use through this corridor the level of service in the location is poor.

-The impact of the COVID 19 pandemic has given communities an opportunity to discover what life would be like with fewer motor vehicles on the roads and opportunities to experience walking and cycling in relative safety.
+The impact of the COVID 19 pandemic has given communities an opportunity to discover what life would be like with reduced motor vehicles on the roads and opportunities to experience walking and cycling in relative safety.
 The number of people walking and cycling under Covid-19 alert levels 3 and 4 was significant, with cycling counters indicating that more people took the opportunity than at any other time in recent history.
 Additionally, people purchased new bicycles and e-bikes to the point where the supply from manufacturers couldn't keep up with demand.
 The number of people continuing to walk and cycle has increased since the lockdown and base on the Great Rides counters is on average around 20 percent more than the same time in previous years.